 Sensors with an analog input are more advanced and provide the ability to measure specific values within a range, as well as within a specific limit.
 With an analog input, your humidity monitor provides the exact percentage of humidity at your site.
 With this technology, analog inputs can be programmed to provide consecutive alerts as humidity levels reach certain thresholds.
 For example, if humidity at your site reaches 40%, you can program your RTU to send minor alerts directly to your email so you can be informed the next time you open your inbox.
-On the other hand, if your humidity reaches 60%, you can program your monitor to send urgent text messages directly to your cell phone, alerting you at all times of day.
+On the other hand, if your humidity reaches 60%, you can program your monitor to send urgent text messages directly to your cell phone, alerting you at all times of the day.

 No matter what you choose, whether analog or discrete, a good RTU can make all the difference.
-If you are unsure on what type of sensor to decide on, or plan on using both digital and analog, many RTUs contain ports for both analog and discrete inputs.
+If you are unsure on what type of sensor to decide on or plan on using both digital and analog, many RTUs contain ports for both analog and discrete inputs.
 The NetGuardian 832A G5 has room for 8 analog alarms and 32 discrete alarms with the ability to expand to 176.

 The majority of humidity monitoring sensors run off of power, with a protected battery plant connected to the RTU and other critical equipment in case of unexpected power failure.
-But often, these devices fail to integrate the back-up energy support within each individual sensor.
+But often, these devices fail to integrate the back-up energy support within each sensor.
 When the power fails, all sensors that are connected to the main power supply also cease to work.
-The most advanced humidity monitoring systems connect their individual humidity sensors to emergency battery support via the RTU, ensuring that your sites are constantly covered even in the most dire energy situations.
-Always choose humidity sensors that have reliable back-up power sources in order to ensure continued monitoring for all your telecommunications infrastructure.
+The most advanced humidity monitoring systems connect their individual humidity sensors to emergency battery support via the RTU, ensuring that your sites are constantly covered even in the direst energy situations.
+Always choose humidity sensors that have reliable back-up power sources to ensure continued monitoring for all your telecommunications infrastructure.

 Many humidity monitoring devices are limited in function.
 Advanced devices are capable of integrating multiple monitoring technologies into a single unit.
-For example, depending on your business, it may be more efficient and cost effective to look for a technology that integrates temperature sensors into your humidity monitoring system.
+For example, depending on your business, it may be more efficient and cost-effective to look for a technology that integrates temperature sensors into your humidity monitoring system.

 However, depending on your RTU, it becomes easy to incorporate multiple alarm systems for things such as doors, battery voltage, AC power, climate, smoke, floor water, fuel tanks, and more.
 Many RTUs are limited in the ability to incorporate multiple monitoring systems within a single device.

-No matter what product you choose, integrating monitoring technologies is a an effective way to maximize your network protection.
+No matter what product you choose, integrating monitoring technologies is an effective way to maximize your network protection.
 With over 80 discrete alarm points, 16 D-Wire sensors, and 16 ping targets, the NetGuardian 480 is a great example of an RTU that can utilize a lot of alarms.